DavidHowlett/vollyball_scheduling/problem_statement.md

 - Andrew Tatarek schedules all competitive volleyball matches for a season at the start of the season.
 - Volleyball matches happen at weekends.
 - Each weekend in a year is numbered sequentially starting from 1.
-    - This may not line up with the beginning of the year but this doesn't matter for solving the problem.
+    - This may not line up with the beginning of the year, but this doesn't matter for solving the problem.

 - There are one or more leagues
 - There are one or more clubs